P-p-H-d/mlib/README.md

 This is more or less a C structure.
 The main added value compared to using a C struct is that it generates also all the basic methods to handle it which is quite handy.

-The oplists shall have at least the following operators (INIT\_SET, SET and CLEAR), otherwise it won't generate compilable code.
+The oplist shall have at least the following operators (INIT\_SET, SET and CLEAR), otherwise it won't generate compilable code.

 In general, an optional method of the tuple will only be created